-To reduce labor costs while maximizing your revenue per service, we suggest leveraging your restaurant’s sales and employee data.
+To reduce labour costs while maximising your revenue per service, we suggest leveraging your restaurant’s sales and employee data.

 Your goal when planning your employee schedule is to assure that your restaurant is sufficiently staffed to meet customer demand at any time of the day.

-With restaurant point of sale analytics integration Tenzo, you can leverage AI to predict the exact number of staff you will need at each hour, even taking into account contextual factors such as weather and public holidays.
-You can also clearly identify which of your servers generate the most revenue, as well as your restaurant’s busiest and slowest business hours.
+With Lightspeed’s Restaurant POS analytics you can clearly identify which of your servers generate the most revenue, as well as your restaurant’s busiest and slowest business hours.

-Equipped with that information, you can schedule your top-selling servers during your busiest business hours, maximize your revenue per service and minimize your labor costs.
+Equipped with that information, you can schedule your top-selling servers during your busiest business hours, maximise your revenue per service and minimise your labour costs.

-With restaurants spending about 30% of their monthly revenue on labor (the largest operating expense only second to cost of goods sold), optimizing your employee scheduling is an excellent and easily-accessible way to increase revenues and decrease ongoing expenses.
+With restaurants spending about 40% of their monthly revenue on labour (the largest operating expense only second to cost of goods sold), optimising your employee scheduling is an excellent and easily-accessible way to increase revenues and decrease ongoing expenses.